VaporExamplesLab/issue-vapor-leaf-mathjax/README.md

 [MathJax](https://www.mathjax.org/) is a JavaScript display engine for mathematics that works in all browsers.
 However, the [Vapor Leaf](https://github.com/vapor/leaf) and [MathJax](https://www.mathjax.org/) combination does not render math expressions correctly.

 The example code for this issue is in the GitHub [VaporExamplesLab/issue-vapor-leaf-mathjax](https://github.com/VaporExamplesLab/issue-vapor-leaf-mathjax) repository.
+Also submitted [vapor/leaf/issues/133](https://github.com/vapor/leaf/issues/133).

 ### Steps to reproduce